 交番の隣にあります Kouban no tonari ni arimasu

-So when you arrive at the place you want to get off, say: This is good;
+So when you arrive and want to get off, say: This is good.

 ここでいいです Koko de ii desu.

-It is not difficult to take a taxi in Japan, it is worth remembering that taxi doors usually close by themselves, so do not try to close the door by yourself, to avoid embarrassment.
+It is not difficult to take a taxi in Japan.
+It is also worth remembering that taxi doors usually close by themselves, so do not try to close the door on your own and avoid an awkward moment.

 Source: survivingnjapan